 These are the survival skills she can bring to any publication: She has been exposed to the business models of the journalism industry, fine-tuned her copy editing skills, and explored the world of social media as it applies to digital audiences.
 She has the persistence and dedication required of any journalist to produce story ideas and to represent those ideas in well-organized and thought-provoking articles that have appeared in publications such as Arizona Highways, FabAZ and The Blue Guitar Magazine.

 She resides in El Mirage, Arizona, and spends her time trying new recipes and crafts she discovers on Pinterest.
-She lives a charming life with her loving husband, Christopher, and adorable furbabies Chloe the cat and Kaycee the dog.
+She lives a charming life with her loving husband Christopher, her adorable son Max and her curious furbabies Chloe the cat and Kaycee the dog.